jumaffre/strava_wrapped/README.md

-# Strava Activity GPS Fetcher
+# Strava Activity GPS Mapper

-This project uses the Strava API to get the GPS coordinates for your latest activity.
+This project uses the Strava API to fetch GPS coordinates from your latest activity and generates beautiful, interactive maps similar to how Strava displays them.

 It is written in Python and uses the requests library to make the API calls.
 It's a simple script that can be run from the command line and uses `.env` to store the Strava API credentials securely.

 ## Features

-- Fetches your latest Strava activity
+- ✅ Fetches your latest Strava activity
-- Retrieves GPS coordinates (latitude/longitude) for the activity
+- ✅ Retrieves GPS coordinates (latitude/longitude) for the activity
-- Displays activity details (name, type, distance, date)
+- ✅ Displays activity details (name, type, distance, date)
-- Shows first and last 5 GPS points with full coordinate list
+- ✅ **Generates interactive maps with smooth GPS paths**
+- ✅ **Configurable path smoothing** (none, light, medium, heavy, Strava-style)
+- ✅ **Customizable colors and line widths**
+- ✅ **Embeddable HTML maps** that work in any browser
+- ✅ **Smoothing comparison tool** to visualize different algorithms

 ## Prerequisites